Local Energy CRC audits: the condensed version

-The CRC regulations require that participants carry out regular audits.
+The CRC regulations require that participants carry out annual audits.
 The completion of an audit must be evidenced in writing (“an audit certificate”), and the certificate must be signed by the person who exercises management control in respect of the participant’s activities (for example, the senior officer) and kept with its records.

 To satisfy these requirements, a CRC participant may choose to commission an in-house internal audit, or to appoint an external auditor.

 When using in-house auditors, it is important to ensure that the auditors have not been involved in CRC data collation, management and reporting.
 They must, however, have suitable skills to carry out the audit, including a good understanding of the requirements of the scheme, as many CRC definitions differ from those routinely used in financial accounting.

 If appointing external auditors, it is also important to ensure that they understand the participant’s specific CRC issues, such as street lighting or schools, and that they have extensive knowledge of the regulations as they apply to public sector bodies.